 Skip to content

-Contact Hours vs PDUs – What’s the difference
+Contact Hours vs PDUs – What’s The Difference

 When it comes to the PMP certification, we frequently hear terms like “Contact hours” and “PDUs”.
 But, we often get confused about their meaning and use.
 In this article, we are going to clear up any ambiguity concerning these two terms and their role in the certification process.